Ain't Nobody: Weekly charts

+Year-end charts

-LL Cool J remix
+LL Cool J version

-Rapper LL Cool J recorded an interpolation of the song for the soundtrack to the 1996 film Beavis and Butt-Head Do America, based on the adult animated series Beavis and Butt-Head.
-Released as the soundtrack's second single, the song peaked at number 46 on the Billboard Hot 100, number four on the Hot Rap Singles Chart and number 27 on the Billboard Hot R&B/Hip-Hop Songs chart.
-Outside of the United States, the song topped the charts in the United Kingdom, where the song was also a hit for Gwen Dickey and KWS (reaching number 21) and The Course (number eight).
+Rapper LL Cool J recorded an interpolation of "Ain't Nobody" for the soundtrack to the 1996 film Beavis and Butt-Head Do America, based on the adult animated series Beavis and Butt-Head.
+Released by Geffen Records as the soundtrack's second single, the song peaked at number 46 on the US Billboard Hot 100, number four on the Hot Rap Singles Chart and number 27 on the Billboard Hot R&B/Hip-Hop Songs chart.
+Outside of the United States, the song topped the charts in the United Kingdom, where the song was also a hit for Gwen Dickey and KWS (reaching number 21), and The Course (number eight).

 Critical reception

 Larry Flick from Billboard described LL Cool J's version as a "pop juiced hip-hop ditty."
 He added, "The rap vet playfully unfurls his patented love-talk on top of an insinuating classic-funk bassline.
 The hip-grinding verses lead to a chantable chorus that re-creates the best portions of the timeless Rufus nugget [..].
 Programmers starved for something sexy and immediately appealing need look no further."
-Alan Jones from Music Week felt that "LL Cool J's comeback with Ain't Nobody is more workmanlike than inspired, with all the lyrical dexterity we expect from him."
+Alan Jones from Music Week felt that "LL Cool J's comeback with "Ain't Nobody" is more workmanlike than inspired, with all the lyrical dexterity we expect from him."
 He noted that "it includes an un-named femme who takes over to sing the chorus though this simply draws attention to what a good vocalist Chaka Khan is.
 A surefire hit, and quite a big one at that, though not one of LL's best."

 Music video

 The accompanying music video of this version, directed by Michael Martin, produced by Jonathan Heuer, and cinematography by Martin Coppen, was partially filmed at Mount Hood of Oregon.
-It also shows a pool party filled with guests, including Maia Campbell, Brian McKnight, Alfonso Ribeiro, Cedric the Entertainer, John Salley, and John Witherspoon.
+It also shows a pool party filled with guests, including Maia Campbell, Brian McKnight, Alfonso Ribeiro, Tichina Arnold, Cedric the Entertainer, Martin Lawrence, John Salley, and John Witherspoon.